Every child deserves the fundamental right to feel safe, secure and protected.

 3. Physical Neglect

 At a basic and fundamental level, physical safety and nourishment are some of the most intrinsic elements of a loving relationship.
-We can see this in nature, with mothers and fathers nourishing their chicks, pups, and cubs with food, shelter, and protection.
+We can see this in nature, with mothers, fathers, and animal parents nourishing their chicks, pups, and cubs with food, shelter, and protection.
 When this is lacking, however, the following issues can develop:

 - Addictions to drugs, alcohol, violence, food, etc.

-Take a few moments to breathe a connect with yourself after reading this list.
+Take a few moments to breathe and connect with yourself after reading this list.
 Likely you will feel some strong emotions (but it’s okay if you don’t).
-I encourage you to take your time and go slowly, being gentle with yourself.
+I encourage you to take your time and go slowly through the rest of this article, being gentle with yourself.

 25 Signs You Have a Wounded Inner Child